codsen/codsen/packages/html-crush/readme.md

 ---

 In general, when you want to minify **a mixed source code** like HTML template which contains ESP templating code (or other back-end code), you've pretty much got **no choice**: either this library or nothing.
-Web development-oriented libraries are all parsing, (like tried to use this library but it misbehaves, or you need a) and they will not tolerate the mixed sources.
-Or you'll jump over hoops to make them bypass your non-HTML/CSS parts until you aren't able to jump any more.
-For example, aforementioned `html-minifier` has escape latches for cheeky code in the _tag attributes_ but no matter how much you tweak its settings — it will fail sooner or later.
-For example, Nunjucks' `IF` statements are impossible to exclude in settings, an error is inevitable.
+Web development-oriented libraries are all _parsing_.

 **[⬆ back to top](#)**